 Lightly sweetened classic vanilla cupcakes perfect for toddlers.
 Please note that the frosting does taste like cream cheese since that’s the primary ingredient.
 If you don’t think your kids will like it, you can try a more traditional buttercream.
 Or check out the Yogurt Frosting in my Smash Cake or this Strawberry Cream Cheese Frosting which is still made of cream cheese, but it has a very delightfully intense strawberry flavor.
 (This recipe was updated with additional information and to use more butter and no sour cream or yogurt for much better overall texture in February 2020.)

-- Preheat the oven to 350 F and line a muffin tin with paper liners.
+- Preheat the oven to 350 F and line a muffin tin with paper cupcake liners.

-- Cream the butter and the sugar with a handheld mixer until light and fluffy, about 30 seconds.
+- Mix together the butter and the sugar in a medium bowl with a handheld mixer until light and fluffy, about 30 seconds.

 - Add in the milk, vanilla, and eggs and beat to combine.